 \section{Introduction}

-\IEEEPARstart{T}hanks to recent advances in computer vision and natural language processing, computers are expected to be able to automatically understand the semantics of images and natural languages in the near future.
-Such advances have also stimulated new research topics like image-text retrieval \cite{wu2014sparse,yu2014discriminative}, image captioning \cite{donahue2015long,xu2015show}, and visual question answering \cite{antol2015vqa,malinowski2014multi}.
+\IEEEPARstart{T}hanks to recent advances of deep neural networks (DNN) in computer vision and natural language processing, computers are expected to be able to automatically understand the semantics of images and natural languages in the near future.
+Such advances also continue to redefine and drive research in image-text retrieval \cite{wu2014sparse,yu2014discriminative,shen2017multilabel}, image captioning \cite{donahue2015long,xu2015show}, and visual question answering \cite{antol2015vqa,malinowski2014multi}.

-Compared with image-text retrieval and image captioning (which just require the underlying algorithms to {search} or {generate} a free-form text description for a given image), \emph{visual question answering} (VQA) is a more challenging task that requires fine-grained understanding of the semantics of both the images and the questions as well as supports complex reasoning to predict the best-matching answer correctly.
+Compared with image-text retrieval and image captioning which just require the underlying algorithms to {search} or {generate} a free-form text description for a given image, \emph{visual question answering} (VQA) is a more challenging task that requires fine-grained understanding of the semantics of both the images and the questions as well as supports complex reasoning to predict the best-matching answer accurately.
 In some aspects, the VQA task can be treated as a generalization of image captioning and image-text retrieval.
-Thus building effective VQA algorithms, which can achieve close performance like human beings, is an important step towards enabling artificial intelligence in general.
+Thus building effective VQA algorithms which can achieve performance that is close to that of human beings, is an important step towards the general artificial intelligence.

 To support the VQA task, we need to address the following three issues effectively (see the example in Fig. \ref{fig:vqa_example}): (1) extracting discriminative features for image and question representations; (2) combining the visual features from the image and the textual features from the question to generate the fused image-question features; (3) using the fused image-question features to learn a multi-class classifier for predicting the best-matching answer correctly.
-Deep neural networks (DNNs) are very effective and flexible, many existing approaches tackle these three issues in one single DNNs model and train the model in an end-to-end fashion through back-propagation.
+Deep neural networks (DNNs) are very effective and flexible, most of the existing VQA approaches tackle these three issues in one single DNNs model and train the model in an end-to-end fashion through back-propagation.